agoncal/agoncal-articles/2020-12-JavaAdvent/README.md

 # agoncal-article-java-advent-2020

-Code for the article written for Java Advent 2020
+Code for the article [Merry Chistmas And Happy Fallback With Microprofile](https://antoniogoncalves.org/2021/01/12/merry-chistmas-and-happy-fallback-with-microprofile).

 ## Running the Sample